openblockchains/bitcoin-ponzi/README.md

 Some "unpopular" bitcoin facts:

 - Bitcoin Proof-of-Waste Mining Is an Environmental Disaster
-- Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest
+- Bitcon Is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest
 - The Bigger the Lies the Better - To the Moon!
 Number Go Up!
 Will Quadruple to $100 000 in 2021!
-- Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL
+- Bitcoin Is Comedy Gold - Bitcoin Is the New Standard?! - LOL
 - When Will the Music Stop?
 (Hint: Try to Cash Out)